Top 10 Paul McCartney Albums

 Paul McCartney Albums McCartney

 Paul McCartney’s first solo album was both a happy and sad affair.
 Of course, everyone was happy to hear new music from Paul McCartney.
-However, Paul McCartney’s solo album in 1970 defined what everyone did not want to admit; The Beatles were done.
+However, Paul McCartney’s solo album in 1970 defined what everyone did not want to admit: The Beatles were done.
 Paul McCartney’s first solo record was released on April 17, 1970.
-There have been many books and articles written about the break up of The Beatles and all that happened between 1969 and 1970 in the group.
-It just must be noted that many critics originally were harsh in their writing about the album upon its first release.
+Many books and articles have been written about the break up of The Beatles and all that happened between 1969 and 1970 in the group.
+It must be noted that many critics originally were harsh in their writing about the album upon its first release.
 In reality, some of that may have been directed at the album because people were arguing that the album helped fuel the end of The Beatles.
 An assumption that has been pretty much proven false over time.
 We will leave that for another article.
-This one is about the album
+This one is about the album.

 Paul McCartney’s first solo album contained the song “Maybe I’m Amazed.”
-The song would become one of the signature songs of Paul McCartney’s solo career.
-The song “Maybe I’m Amazed.” was revitalized in a live version released a few years later on the album Wings Over America.
+The song would become one of the signature songs of his solo career.
+The song was revitalized in a live version released a few years later on the album Wings Over America.
 In the end, the beauty of Paul McCartney’s first solo album is found in the record’s simplicity.
-As they say in the blues world “less is more.”
+As they say in the blues world, “less is more.”

 # 3 – Tug Of War